sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Multi Windows Ranking
 ----------------------------------------

-Below is a sample workflow which contains ``Multi Windows Ranking`` processor in Fire Insights.
-It demonstrates usage of ``Multi Windows Ranking`` node to rank rows within a group using a windows function.
+Below is a sample workflow that contains ``Multi Windows Ranking`` processor in Fire Insights.
+It demonstrates the usage of ``Multi Windows Ranking`` node to rank rows within a group using a windows function.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
-*	Ranks rows within a group using a windows function using ``Multi Windows Ranking`` node.
+*	Ranks rows within a grou using ``Multi Windows Ranking`` node.
 *	Prints output dataset with rank value for each row computed using windows function.

 .. figure:: ../../_assets/user-guide/data-preparation/others/mulwinrank-workflow.png
    :alt: dataprepothers_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/others/mulwinrank-incoming-dataset.png
    :alt: dataprepothers_userguide